yousefvand/shellman-ebook/manuscript/basics.md

 echo "$output" # print output value (ls result)
 ```

-There is a more advance technique for using a command output as another command input, namely **piping (|)**, you can read about in [advanced](#advanced) section.
+There is a more advance technique for using a command output as another command input, namely **piping (|)**, you can read about it in [advanced](#advanced) section.

 ### Command success/failure check

 It happens when you are interested to know if a previous command succeeded or failed.
-In linux every program returns a number to *operating system* on exit[^fn3].
-By convention if the return value be `0` in means no error happened and other values indicates command **failure**.
+In Linux every program returns a number to *operating system* on exit[^fn3].
+By convention if the return value is *zero*, in means no error happened and other values indicates command **failure**.

 T> ### Command success/failure
 T>